This post may contain affiliate links. Please read our disclosure policy.

 Can I strain out the pecans for a smooth syrup?

-Yes.
-After simmering, pour the syrup through a fine-mesh strainer if you prefer a smooth texture.
-Save the pecans, they’re great stirred into oatmeal or sprinkled on desserts.
+Definitely!
+After simmering, just pour the syrup through a fine-mesh strainer if you want a silky texture.
+And don’t toss those pecans, they’re perfect for mixing into oatmeal or sprinkling on desserts!

 Does butter pecan syrup make a good homemade gift?

-Yes!
-Pour it into a small glass jar, add a ribbon or tag, and refrigerate until ready to give.
-It’s a thoughtful, homemade food gift for the holidays or any special occasion.
+For sure!
+Just pour it into a cute little glass jar, add a ribbon or a tag, and keep it in the fridge until you’re ready to gift it.
+It’s a sweet, homemade treat that’s perfect for the holidays or any special occasion.

 Can I double this homemade syrup recipe?

-Yes, double the ingredients and use a 2-quart saucepan.
+Yes, you can!
+Just double the ingredients and use a 2-quart saucepan.

-This small batch butter pecan syrup is easy to make and adds a rich, homemade touch to any breakfast or dessert.
-Once you try it, you’ll never go back to store-bought syrup again.
+This small batch butter pecan syrup is super easy to whip up and adds a delicious, homemade flair to any breakfast or dessert.
+Once you give it a try, you might just forget about store-bought syrup for good!

 Ways To Use Leftover Ingredients